 Instructor: Charles Logan

 Class Description: To paraphrase the American poet Walt Whitman, each of us contains multitudes.
 The stories we tell help us arrange these multitudes into a single, cohesive identity.
-In their memoirs, Malala Yousafzai, Dave Eggers, Bich Minh Nguyen, and others give voice to their stories, and in doing so they bring order and understanding to their upended worlds.
+In their memoirs, Malala Yousafzai, Jeannette Walls, Dave Eggers, and others give voice to their stories, and in doing so they bring order and understanding to their upended worlds.

 That yawp: it is a complex sound reverberating in a complex world, a world containing multitudes, sorrows and joys, rejections and redemptions.
 That yawp: the noise and its echoes are what we’re listening to and exploring this school year.